 In addition, the museum offers many free programs, including lectures and gallery talks, throughout the year.
 For specific dates and times, visit our events calendar.

 The Hood Museum of Art offers two multiple-visit programs for elementary school students: ArtStart (for grades 1–3) and Images (for grades 4–6).
 Each program offers a journey of discovery, creativity, and expression.
 Guided explorations and interactive teaching in the museum enable students to develop critical-thinking skills for interpreting works of art and relating them to their lives.

 While the museum is closed for expansion, Hood Downtown, the Orozco murals, and public art on campus are available to school groups and the public, free of charge.

-Images is a program offered for regional elementary school students in grades 4 through 6 that brings groups to the museum six times during the year.
+Images is a program offered for regional elementary school students in grades 4 through 6 that brings groups to the museum five times during the year.
 Each visit includes time in the galleries, where students learn from and discuss original works of art with a professional museum educator.
 Afterward, in the studio, students complete a hands-on art project that relates to what they looked at and learned in the galleries.

 Images is an innovative art education program that provides students with valuable skills for analyzing and interpreting works of art and increases their understanding and appreciation of the history, customs, beliefs, and artistic traditions of cultures and peoples from around the world.